Skip to main content

 Natural language workflow definition.
 Instead of building automations through a visual editor, describe what you want in plain language: "Every Monday at 9am, summarize the week's tasks and send a report to Slack."
 Natural language scheduling was the first step.
 Full natural language workflow definition is the destination.

 For teams already using Taskade's automation workflows, these capabilities build on the same durable execution engine running today.
-For teams evaluating workflow automation tools, the infrastructure described in this post is what runs behind every automation trigger, every AI agent conversation, and every Genesis app build.
+For teams evaluating workflow automation tools, the infrastructure described in this post is what runs behind every automation trigger, every AI agent conversation, and every Taskade Genesis app build.

 Frequently Asked Questions